evaneliasyoung/EvanMod/README.md

-# EvanMod
+# Evan's Mod

 This mod adds my personal mix of vanilla-like features:

 - Greater & Super Battle Potion to increase enemy spawn rates and limits.
-- Yoyo Gauntlet which combines the effects of the Yoyo Bag with the Fire Gauntlet.
+- Yoyo Gauntlet combines the effects of the Yoyo Bag with the Fire Gauntlet.
+- Guardian of Cthulhu permanently grants the ability to dash.

 ## Off By Default